When you buy through links on our site, we may earn an affiliate commission.

 Drawbacks of adding sand to garden soil

-The arguments for adding sand to soil are convincing until you consider the drawbacks – it is like everything in life; it is easy to buy into an idea if you only hear one side of it!
+The arguments for adding sand for soil amendment are convincing until you consider the drawbacks – it is like everything in life; it is easy to buy into an idea if you only hear one side of it!

 The two most significant drawbacks to adding sand to clay soil are: